-Kia Hiang Restaurant, in particular, have been the first to introduce several innovative and exciting mooncake flavors.
+Kia Hiang Restaurant, in particular, have been the first to introduce several innovative and exciting mooncake flavours.
 Chocolate, durian purée and bak kwa (sweet barbecued pork) are just a few ingredients that have crept into the mooncakes of this traditional yet innovative Chinese restaurant.

 Intrigued?